Azure/azure-sdk-for-python/sdk/eventhub/azure-eventhub/README.md

 The EventHubs SDK integrates nicely with the [Schema Registry][schemaregistry_service] service and [Avro][avro].
 For more information, please refer to [Schema Registry SDK][schemaregistry_repo] and [Schema Registry Avro Encoder SDK][schemaregistry_avroencoder_repo].

-### Building uAMQP wheel from source

-`azure-eventhub` depends on the [uAMQP](https://pypi.org/project/uamqp/) for the AMQP protocol implementation. uAMQP wheels are provided for most major operating systems and will be installed automatically when installing `azure-eventhub`.

-If you're running on a platform for which uAMQP wheels are not provided, please follow the [uAMQP Installation](https://github.com/Azure/azure-uamqp-python#installation) guidance to install from source.

 ### Provide Feedback